-The Self Graduate Fellowship financial support should be sufficient to support a student, therefore outside employment is discouraged.
+The Self Graduate Fellowship financial support should be sufficient to support a student, therefore outside part-time employment is discouraged and potentially in conflict with employment policies.
 All appointments must fit within University of Kansas and Self Graduate Fellowship policies.
 It is important to understand the nature of GRA employment as it relates to compliance with the Affordable Care Act.